Fall 2019 & Spring 2020 - National Prescription Drug Take Back Day

-Help prevent unwanted prescription drugs from entering our neighborhoods and waterways by participating in The National Prescription Drug Take Back Days!
+Help prevent unwanted prescription drugs from entering our neighborhoods and waterways by participating in National Prescription Drug Take Back Days!
 Learn more, and find a collection site near you, at the DEA's official website.

 If you have medications to dispose of stay tuned for designated Drug Take Back Days--however, permanent year-round drop off sites can be found by entering your zip code here.